racker/salus-docs/overview/terminology.md

 If a metadata field is used within a monitor's configuration, the templated value will be replaced with the corresponding metadata value.
 For example, if a url monitor is configured to use `address: ${resource.metadata.urls}` it will lead to a new bound monitor being created for each `url` within the metadata's list.

 ## Monitor / Monitor Configuration
 A monitor configuration declares the details of what agent plugin you wish to utilize.
-It also contains a list of labels which determine what resources these metrics should be pulled from.
+It also contains a list of labels which select the resources will be monitored by this configuration.
 For example, you may create a monitor configured to pull mysql metrics from Resources by including a label with key “type” and value “database” or http metrics from any Resource which have a label with key “host” and value “web\*” (wildcards are allowed).

 Whenever one or more resources matches the monitor configuration a monitor will be bound to each resource and begin retrieving the relevant metrics for that service.